ehlesp/smallab-k8s-pve-guide/G905 - Appendix 05 ~ Cloning storage drives with Clonezilla.md

     ![Directory browser](images/g905/clonezilla_directory_browser.png "Directory browser")

-    The USB drive I'm using here is an empty ntfs formatted one, which explains the Windows recyble bin folder.
+    The USB drive I'm using here is an empty ntfs formatted one, which explains the Windows recycle bin folder.
 Notice that Clonezilla here doesn't give you any option for handling directories, you can only choose the one you want.

     > **BEWARE!**
     > Don't be confused, the `$RECYCLE.BIN` item in the snapshot above is **not** the selected directory.
 The currently selected one is the '`/`' one, the root of the partition you chose previously as your images' repository.